Project

 Actions #2

-Updated by Michael Schams almost 9 years ago
+Updated by Michael Schams over 9 years ago

 Thanks for your feedback.
 I understand the challenge.
 However the chances of kicking out another admin is very low.
 In addition, if this would happen, I would classify this as "awkward" and not a major issue.
 Security should always be the higher priority!